-At AUT, you learn in a future-focused environment with cutting-edge and innovative digital practices.
 This major offers a lot of flexibility, and you could work on projects that bring together live action and digital elements in a cinematic production, or 3D animation and interactivity for a gaming or virtual reality experience.
+We encourage you to develop your unique creative potential in an exciting and rapidly evolving field.